 - Greeting people - Greet your friends and acquaintances.
 If someone greets you, always return the greeting.
 Greet everyone when you join a group of people.
+It is also polite to greet any soldier or member of the Finnish Defence Forces when you encounter them outside of the garrison.

+Addressing someone

-It is also polite to greet any soldier or member of the Finnish Defence Forces when you encounter them outside of the garrison. - Addressing someone - Always begin by addressing someone using the more polite form (in Finnish this means using "Te" instead of "Sinä").
-If you are having the conversation in Finnish, it is up to the older person in the conversation to start using the more impolite form of you "Sinä".
+- Always begin by addressing someone using the more polite form (in Finnish this means using "Te" instead of "Sinä").
+If you are having the conversation in Finnish, it is up to the older person /senior person in rank in the conversation to start using the more impolite form of you "Sinä". - Shaking hands - When you meet someone for the first time, shake their hand, look them in the eye, greet them and introduce yourself.

-Shaking hands

-- When you meet someone for the first time, shake their hand, look them in the eye, greet them and introduce yourself.
 If you are wearing a glove (equiv.), remove it before shaking hands. - Introducing yourself - Tell people who you are when you meet them for the first time.
 Do the same when talking on the phone.
+Introduce yourself by saying your first and last name in a clear voice.

+Presentation

-Introduce yourself by saying your first and last name in a clear voice. - Presentation - When people do not know each other, introduce them to one another.
-Present the younger person to the older person and the man to the woman.
+- When people do not know each other, introduce them to one another.
+Present the younger person to the older person and the man to the woman. - Conversation - Listen to the person speaking to you and look them in the eye.
+Look at the person you are speaking to.
+Do not interrupt someone when they are speaking.
+Take part in the conversation, share your opinions and ask others for theirs.